 A key learning from this study is that the knowledge of several resonance frequencies of the cantilever, ideally before and after loading, but potentially of the loaded cantilever alone, can be enough to extract the load parameters (mass, gyration radius, position).
-Indeed, the ratio of these frequencies delivers this information regardless of the cantilever geometry, and is eventually enough to conclude on the calibration coefficients.
-Once the static stiffness extracted, the geometrical parameter can finally be used with the conclusions of Ref.~\onlinecite{Edwards-2008} to make quantitative force measurements with any AFM.
+Indeed, the ratio of these frequencies delivers this information regardless of the cantilever geometry, and is eventually enough to conclude on the probe parameters.
+Introducing the angle $\theta$ made by the cantilever and the sample, and the normalized radius of the colloidal probe $\tilde{r}$, the calibration coefficient $\beta$ can be computed, and substituted to the default one used in most instruments.
+This procedure allows to decrease the systematic calibration errors due to the geometry in order to make quantitative force measurements with any AFM.
 For practical purposes, functional scripts to compute the modes shapes, eigenvalues, and calibration coefficient $\beta$ are available in Ref.~\onlinecite{Archambault-Scripts-2023}.